Vince-vegas/vince-vegas/README.md

 ### Hi, I'm Vince 👋

-I'm currently building a **Lightbox Image Gallery**.
+I'm currently building a **Lightbox Image Library**.
 Coffeeeeeee or French Fries when you finish Coding 🍟

 - 🔭 Currently working on MERN Projects
 - 🌱 Learning [TypeScript] and [GraphQL]